Designer dog breeds are a very popular choice for potential dog buyers today.

 How to Find Reputable Border Collie Pyrenees Breeders?

-You should know from now that investing a significant of time and effort into locating this breed is a given.
+You should know from now that investing a significant amount of time and effort into locating this breed is a given.

 You can also locate available puppies for sale by successfully networking with other pet owners and making it known you are in the market for this particular breed.